 Target Date Project Tasks March/April Kick-off Meeting : To discuss the District, the levy process, exemption review status and overall expectations - Board Meeting dates, staffing changes, District Specific or Changes (including annexations, changes to the assessments particularly new or increased assessments) and the anticipated levy timeline.
-March/April As required by the Annual Resolution, Willdan provides Metropolitan with a Preliminary Parcel Detail Report for the Public Hearing March/April Metropolitan Board Meeting where the amount of the proposed standby charge, per parcel or per acre, applicable to eligible land within each electing member public agency is established for the upcoming Fiscal Year and that the proposed standby charge, if continued, be collected on the respective County Property Tax Rolls.
-Additionally, notice is given to the public and to each member public of The Metropolitan Water District of Southern California of the intention of Metropolitan's Board to consider and take action at its regular meeting held in May, to continue a water standby charge for the upcoming Fiscal Year.
-March/April Willdan orders Preliminary Secured Roll for the upcoming Fiscal Year for Riverside, San Bernardino and San Diego Counties.
-May Metropolitan Board Meeting where Metropolitan's Board shall consider and take action, on the General Manager's recommendation, to continue a water standby charge for the upcoming Fiscal Year under authority of Section 134.5 of the Metropolitan Water District Act on land within Metropolitan at the rates, per acre of land, or per parcel of land less than an acre specified in the upcoming Fiscal Year's Engineer's Report.
-Any such standby charge will be continued as a means of collecting the readiness-to-serve charge.
+March/April Willdan provides Metropolitan with a Preliminary Parcel Report March/April Metropolitan Board Meeting where the amount of the proposed Standby Charge, per parcel or per acre, applicable to eligible land within each electing member public agency is established for the upcoming fiscal year and that the proposed Standby Charge, if continued, be collected on the respective County Property Tax Rolls.
+Additionally, notice is given to the public and to each member public of The Metropolitan Water District of Southern California of the intention of Metropolitan's Board to consider and take action at its regular meeting held in May, to continue a Water Standby Charge for the upcoming fiscal year.
+March/April Willdan orders Preliminary Secured Roll for the upcoming fiscal year for Riverside, San Bernardino and San Diego Counties.
+May Metropolitan Board Meeting where Metropolitan's Board shall consider and take action, on the General Manager's recommendation, to continue a Water Standby Charge for the upcoming fiscal year under authority of Section 134.5 of the Metropolitan Water District Act on land within Metropolitan at the rates, per acre of land, or per parcel of land less than an acre specified in the upcoming fiscal year's Engineer's Report.
+Any such Standby Charge will be continued as a means of collecting the RTS Charge.
 June Willdan orders Parcel Change Databases and Final Secured Rolls from Los Angeles, Orange, Riverside, San Bernardino and San Diego Counties.
-For Ventura County, a specialized database is ordered the upcoming Fiscal Year.
+For Ventura County, a specialized database is ordered the upcoming fiscal year.
 This is a listing of all the active parcels in Fund Number 8750, which the county assigned to Metropolitan.
 June Willdan provides FCSA Forms, Proposition 218 Compliance Letters and Agency Information Sheets to Metropolitan to be signed and forwarded to the respective counties.
-June Metropolitan provides Willdan with six (6) certified copies of the Resolution authorizing the levy of the upcoming Fiscal Year Standby Charges.
-July Willdan receives electronic parcel change databases and secured rolls from each of the respective counties and proceeds with updating the active parcels and corresponding information for the upcoming fiscal year.
+June Metropolitan provides Willdan with six (6) certified copies of the Resolution authorizing the levy of the upcoming fiscal year Standby Charge.
+July Willdan receives electronic parcel change databases and Secured Rolls from each of the respective counties and proceeds with updating the active parcels and corresponding information for the upcoming fiscal year.
 July First submittal of the Levy is due to Ventura County Auditor-Controller.
 August First submittal of the Levy is due to San Diego County Auditor-Controller.
 August Resolve rejects and submit final Levy to San Diego County Auditor-Controller.
 August First submittal of the Levy is due to Los Angeles, Orange, Riverside, and San Bernardino County Auditor-Controllers.
 August Resolve rejects and submit final Levy to Los Angeles, Orange, Riverside, and San Bernardino County Auditor-Controllers.
-September Verify applied amounts with each respective county and obtain list of non-taxable parcels (valid parcels that will not receive tax bills as determined by the County) rejected by the Counties.
+September Verify applied amounts with each respective county and obtain list of non-taxable parcels (valid parcels that will not receive tax bills as determined by the county) rejected by the counties.
 October Willdan provides Metropolitan with a detailed Parcel Listing of all active parcels and an Applied Levy Summary by Purveyor.
-The summary report will be used to determine the Estimated Standby Charge Revenue for the next Fiscal Year Engineer's Report.
-October Update MuniMagic to coincide with County applied reports (account for non-taxable and purged parcels) and provide a summary of final applied levy amounts to Metropolitan.
+The summary report will be used to determine the Estimated Standby Charge Revenue for the next fiscal year Engineer's Report.
+October Update MuniMagic to coincide with county applied reports (account for non-taxable and purged parcels) and provide a summary of final applied levy amounts to Metropolitan.